Phenylephrine Hydrochloride, Cetirizine Dihydrochloride, Paracetamol, and Caffeine Anhydrous Tablets: Uses, Dosage, and Safety

 Disintegration Time of coated tablets= Not more than 30 minutes

-- Inspection, sorting of rejected tablets should be done as per SOP.
+Inspection and sorting of rejected tablets should be done.

-- Assistant Manufacturing Chemist and Production Pharmacist should randomly check that the correct no. of strips are being packed in each cartons and also the number of cartons in each shipper is exactly the same as that shown in proof.
+The Manufacturing Chemist and Production should randomly check that the correct no. of strips are being packed in each carton and also the number of cartons in each shipper is the same as that shown in the proof.

-- Intimation should be sent to Quality Control Department for finished product sampling and testing.
+Intimation should be sent to the Quality Control Department for finished product sampling and testing.

-- After the completion of labelling and packaging, the coded cartons should be accounted for and rejected printed material should be destroyed in the presence of QC/QA Manager.
-Fill the destruction sheet and attach the same in the Batch Manufacturing Record.
+After the completion of labeling and packaging, the coded cartons should be accounted for, and rejected printed material should be destroyed in the presence of the QC/QA Manager.
+Fill out the destruction sheet and attach the same in the Batch Manufacturing Record.

-- It will be ensure that filling or packaging equipment has been properly cleaned after the completion of batch.
+It will be ensured that filling or packaging equipment has been properly cleaned after the completion of the batch.

-- Filling or packaging of next product should not commence until the IPQA has given the ‘Line Clearance’
+Packaging of the next product should not commence until the IPQA has given the ‘Line Clearance’